Natural black Tahitian pearls, a testament to the worldwide reputation of French Polynesian pearls

 • a high nutrient content

-This ecosystem allows Tahitian pearls to develop under optimal conditions.
+This ecosystem allows the pearls to develop under optimal conditions.

 An exceptional oyster: the key to success